bechynsky/FEZHATPY/README.md

 ## MMA8453

 This library doesn't work now.
+There is [problem] (http://raspberrypi.stackexchange.com/questions/7138/mma8452-i2c-module) with kernel module.